jgigault/HOWTO-quadruply-linked-list/README_STEP2.md

 		// Now, initialize each point of the map pt = howto01_init_point(buf[0]);

-		// Points are currently unlinked
+		// Points are currently not linked and the pointer *pt is replaced each turn
 		// Let's link them at step 3...
 	}
 }